Constantine the Great: The Emperor Who Converted Rome to Christianity

 In many ways, the reign of Augustus and the birth of Christ symbolize the confluence of the ancient and the divine, where the empire of Rome unknowingly ushered in a new faith that would eventually rise to prominence within its own borders.

-Emperor Diocletian vs. St. George: A Clash of Power & Faith
+Emperor Diocletian vs. St. George: A Clash of Strength & Faith

 St. George, pray for us.